 Channel Attribution and Multi-Channel Funnels

 The Channels Report attributes revenue to a channel based on the last click.
 For example, suppose a customer first found your website from an email campaign, and they browsed around but didn’t buy anything.
-Later, they clicked on an AdWords ad, visited your site, and made a purchase.
+Later, they clicked on a Google Ads ad, visited your site, and made a purchase.
 This transaction, and its revenue, would be attributed to Paid Search in the Channels Report.

 Open the Assisted Conversions Report (Conversions > Multi-Channel Funnels > Assisted Conversions) and you will see something like this.

 The first two columns in this report, Assisted Conversions and Assisted Conversion Value, show the transactions and revenue associated with the channels that visitors used to reach the site before the visit on which they actually made a purchase.
 The next two columns, Last Click or Direct Conversions and Last Click or Direct Conversion Value, show the transactions and revenue from that channel providing the last click resulting in the purchase.

 In this example, you can see 1,360 Paid Search visits assisted in generating $50,898.71 in revenue, whereas 2,212 Paid Search visits resulted in purchases of $83,782.03.